 “We review our breakeven point and assess if we are above or below that.
 We are considering what investments we need to make ahead of time and how we will plan our resources with cash.

 Leaders need to take responsibility for their people and notice patterns.
-This has been challenging and will continue to be.
+This has been challenging and will continue to be the new normal.
 Being a manager and checking in with people becomes a challenge.
 Sharing the responsibility with others and remember to check in with your colleagues too.
 This will help with retention.
 People are burnt out so try to schedule face to face interactions when it is safe and possible to do.
 Schedule time off when people need it.”

 Mike Shektman, Regional VP, Robert Half, on challenges that CFOs are facing